Epic vs Motley Fool One: Is 28x the Price Worth It?

 • Your portfolio is $500,000+

-• You want complete access with no decisions to make
+• You want the club — events, concierge, no decisions

-• You’re comfortable with the credit-swap refund policy
+• You are comfortable with the credit-swap refund policy

 Either works if: